 "The two performers succeed masterfully" —Il Corriere Musicale

 "Dillon and Torquati gave a warm and fluent performance... [a] perfect balance of delicacy and momentum." —Il Giornale della Musica

-Anticipating the 250th anniversary of his birth, the Italian Academy presents Beethoven's complete works for cello and piano performed by two of Italy's finest musicians, cellist Francesco Dillon and pianist Emanuele Torquati, who perform and record often as a duo.
+Anticipating the 250th anniversary of his birth, the Italian Academy presents Beethoven's complete works for cello and piano performed by two of Italy's finest musicians, cellist Francesco Dillon and pianist Emanuele Torquati, who appear and record often as a duo.

 All events begin at 7 PM.

 Seven variations on the duet "Bei Männern, welche Liebe fühlen" from Mozart's Die Zauberflote

 Helena Winkelman (Switzerland) — Vis-à-vis Goya (2019, world premiere)